Jorger-rodri/Mech-Project/README.md

 Different parameters can be modified to explore how they affect the rocket's trajectory and overall motion.

+## Extra excercise - ?

+If youu can find it, this extra simiulates orbits under extreme gravitational forces, on which by varying some initial parameters, a 3D model of the trajectory will appear.

 ## Tools

 - Python